seapagan/optioneer/README.md

 A Ruby Gem to parse Command Line options.
 Yes, another one!

+__Note : There is no actual usable functionality in this Gem yet, it is still in the preliminary design stages.__

 ## Installation

 Add this line to your application's Gemfile: